michuanhaohao/michuanhaohao.github.io/index.md

 I am currently a Ph.D. student under the supervision of Prof. [Wei Jiang](https://person.zju.edu.cn/jiangwei) at the Institute of Cyber-Systems and Control, College of Control Science and Engineering, Zhejiang University.
 I received my bachelor degree from College of Control Science and Engineering, Zhejiang University in 2015.

-I will soon get my doctor degree and join in Alibaba DAMO Academy to be a Senior Algorithm Engineer.
+I will soon get my doctor degree and join in Alibaba DAMO Academy.
 We are hiring Algorithm Engineers (Full-time) and Research Interns in computer vision.
 (Please feel free to contact me!)

 I was the founder and president of the Student AI Association of Zhejiang University (ZJUAI).
 Welcome to join the association to study AI with some friends.